Iasa-Global/btabok/pages/competency_model/financial_methods.md

 | **CITA -- Associate** | -   Learner will be able to compute the current financial performance measures for their company
 | | -   Learner will be able to identify and explain actual and potential financial trends based on their company's current position and past history
 | | -   Learner will be able to compute their company's cost of capital
-| **CITA -- Specialist** | -   Learner will be able to assess and describe the financial impacts of risks and events in terms of changes to financial measures within a program or business domain
+| **CITA -- Professional** | -   Learner will be able to assess and describe the financial impacts of risks and events in terms of changes to financial measures within a program or business domain
 | | -   Learner will be able to analyze and explain the effects of financing and other management decisions on the financial measures of the company
-| **CITA -- Professional** | -   Learner will be able to assess and describe the financial impacts of risks and events in terms of changes to financial measures at the enterprise level
+| **CITA -- Distinguished** | -   Learner will be able to assess and describe the financial impacts of risks and events in terms of changes to financial measures at the enterprise level
 | | -   Learner will be able to teach and mentor less senior architects through senior managers on the effects of changes in financial measures on the company
 | | -   Learner will be able to evaluate and explain how possible courses of action, the inputs that management can change, are linked to outcomes in terms of changes in financial measures